AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky — an alien waiting for the mothership, debugging Earth one bug at a time.
+Abdallah Mekky is a runner, futsal Player, freestyle footballer, developer, designer and an engineer based in Cairo, Egypt.